📞 Speak with someone today: 423-202-3008

 ★★★★★

 This place is a true life saver.
 Their professional advice has even saved me from myself.
-I can honestly say the staff will do anything they can for you and they have lots of resources.
-When I reach out for assistance they always fit me in immediately and never leave me hanging.
-The Doctor and entire team sincerely cares about making your quality of life the best.
+The staff will do anything they can for you, and the doctor and entire team sincerely cares about making your quality of life the best.

 — Nathan A., Emmaus Patient